Back today with another popular wall pant color – Benjamin Moore Decorators White!

 On a leap of faith I chose to do the majority of the home in Decorator’s White.

-This included all the open living spaces, kitchen cabinets, bedrooms, bannisters and trim work.
+This included all the open living spaces, kitchen cabinets, bedrooms, banisters and various trims and doors too.

 It turned out to be the best decision.

 Our kitchen in Florida – the cabinets are all painted in Decorators White, find even more great kitchen cabinet colors here.

 Coupled with our blue furniture pieces and some colorful art, this home now has a contemporary coastal look to it.

 As you can see, we’re big fans of this classic, true white paint color.